 The process to invest with M1 is detailed below.
 If you are short on time however, here is a great video.

-How To Invest With M1 Finance
+How To Start Investing With M1 Finance

-To get started with M1 Finance, you create your free account and begin to make an investment portfolio.
+To get started with M1 Finance, you need to do 4 simple things.